buy a BUSINESS

 Should I Start a Company or Buy an Existing One?

 You want to be your own boss, for various reasons, and you consider your options – work as an independent contractor, start your own business, or buy an existing company.
+There are pros and cons for each option, but we feel that once you do a careful analysis with us, you’ll see why many seasoned entrepreneurs buy instead of starting from scratch.

 Starting a business of your own can pay great dividends, but it’s important to understand that the risks are significant.
 The vast majority of start-up businesses falter and eventually fail.
 An uncomfortably high percentage of businesses fail within the first 5 years of business (+50%) and only ⅓ make it to 10 years.